Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Related Work

 \myparagraph{Efficient video generation.} Many techniques developed to accelerate image diffusion models—such as timestep distillation~\cite{yin2024slow,lit2v}, caching~\cite{ma2023deepcache,liu2024timestep}, quantization~\cite{li2023q,zhao2024vidit,lisvdquant}, and distributed inference~\cite{li2024distrifusion,fang2024pipefusion,fang2024xdit}—also apply to video diffusion.
 However, video models often rely on 3D dense attention, shifting the bottleneck from feedforward to attention layers.
 Recent works like SageAttention~\cite{zhang2025sageattention,zhang2024sageattention2,zhang2025sageattention3,zhang2025sageattention2++} and FlashAttention-3~\cite{shah2024flashattention} show that quantizing attention can significantly speed up inference.
-In large language models (LLMs), sparse attention has been widely explored to reduce attention complexity~\cite{xiaoefficient,chenlonglora,jiang2024minference,zhang2025spargeattn,tang2024quest,xu2025xattention,yang2025lserve,chen2025powerattention,xiao2024duo}.
+In large language models (LLMs), sparse attention has been widely applied for acceleration~\cite{xiaoefficient,chenlonglora,jiang2024minference,zhang2025spargeattn,tang2024quest,xu2025xattention,yang2025lserve,chen2025powerattention,xiao2024duo}.
 For instance, Long LoRA~\cite{chenlonglora} combines two local sparse attention patterns with shifting to achieve a global receptive field in video understanding.
 PowerAttention~\cite{chen2025powerattention} restricts attention to power-of-two token distances, yielding $\bOnlogn$ complexity.
 However, these methods ignore the inherent spatial and temporal structure in video data, making them suboptimal for video generation (see \sect{Main Results}).
 To better exploit this structure, several video-specific sparse attention methods have been proposed~\cite{xi2025sparse,zhang2025fast,xia2025training,tan2025dsv}.
-For example, STA~\cite{zhang2025fast} uses sliding 3D windows for local attention, and SVG dynamically selects spatio-temporal patterns for each head.
+For example, STA~\cite{zhang2025fast} uses sliding 3D windows for local attention, and SVG~\citep{xi2025sparse} dynamically selects spatio-temporal patterns for each head.
 Both improve efficiency but struggle with long videos: STA's fixed receptive field limits long-range dependencies, while SVG's runtime profiling becomes unreliable for unseen long video distributions.
-In contrast, our \method employs a static $\mathcal{O}(n\log n)$ pattern shared across all heads.
-This design accelerates both training and inference, allowing for efficient longer video extension.
+In contrast, our \method employs a static $\mathcal{O}(n\log n)$ pattern across all heads, accelerating both training and inference and enabling efficient extension to longer videos.